Ryann729/MAFS-6010U/code_ppt/ReadMe.txt

-arima_lstm.py : code of ARIMA model and LSTM model (Note: the loop of the training module in LSTM model may take a long time to run because because the amount of data is so large .)
+arima_lstm.py : code of ARIMA model and LSTM model (Note: the loop of the training module in ARIMA and LSTM model may take a long time to run because because the amount of data is so large .)

 lightgbm.py : code of Light GBM model